BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_07.md

 !enc(213)

 Catch a Spinda while we're here to trade away, later.
 The black stones in this area float and can be pushed, but only during the nighttime.
-To the left, push a floating stone out of the way to get a *Sun Stone* and:
+To the left, push a floating stone out of the way to get a *Dawn Stone* and:

 **ZCell 062: Magrodar Crater**